syncfusion-content/xamarin-docs/Xamarin/Effects-View/Customization.md

 ## SelectionColorOpacity

-The [`SelectionColorOpacity`]() property of [`SfEffectsView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html) is used to gets or sets a value that determines the opacity of the selection effect.
+The [`SelectionColorOpacity`]() property of [`SfEffectsView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html) can be used to customise the opacity of the [`SelectionColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html#Syncfusion_XForms_EffectsView_SfEffectsView_SelectionColor).The default value is 0.12 and it ranges from 0 to 1.

 {% tabs %}